orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edge_gateway.md

 - `description` (String) The description of the Edge Gateway.
 - `edge_id` (String) The ID of the Edge Gateway.
 - `edge_name` (String) The name of the Edge Gateway.
+- `enable_load_balancing` (Boolean) Enable load balancing on the Edge Gateway.
+Always set to true for now.
 - `id` (String) The ID of this resource.

 <a id="nestedatt--timeouts"></a>